-If as a married couple or civil partners you decide that you do not want to live together any more, at some point you will need to sort out who gets what, both in terms of finances and possessions.
+If, as a married couple or civil partners, you decide that you do not want to live together anymore, at some point you will need to sort out who gets what, both in terms of finances and possessions.
 If you can do this early on and make a formal, written agreement, it can save a lot of problems later on.

-To divorce or dissolve the partnership in the easiest possible way will probably mean that you will be divorcing or dissolving the partnership on the basis that you have been apart for two years and you both consent (in England and Wales) or on the basis that you have been apart for one years and you both consent.
+In Scotland, to divorce or dissolve the partnership in the easiest possible way will probably mean that you will be divorcing or dissolving the partnership on the basis that you have been apart for one year and you both consent.

 Set out how you want to divide your money and possessions now and avoid a fight in the future.